A Step-by-Step Guide to Custom Software Development

 - Evaluate and plan for any special requirements for the software, such as load, security, compliance, etc.

 The quality assurance (QA) tasks of testing and debugging are as important as the coding itself, and they often happen concurrently.
-Quality assurance helps achieve the goal of creating a fully functional end product by creating scenarios when the product might stop working properly and then working to correct the corresponding parts of the code.
+Quality assurance helps achieve the goal of creating a fully functional end product by creating scenarios in which the product might stop working properly and then, when errors or weak points are discovered, correcting the corresponding parts of the code.
 Conducting testing simultaneously with coding allows the QA team to find and fix bugs before they’re too deeply embedded in the project.
 Waiting until the product is nearly complete to begin QA testing means running the risk of having to undo (and then redo) days, weeks, or even months of work to find and fix a bug that was introduced early on.

-QA steps should comprise no less than 30 percent of the total amount of work hours allocated for the project, as the future of the project depends on the correct implementation of this stage.
-The work is carried out most effectively when the tasks of coding and quality assurance are carried out by separate teams, which allows for more objective and efficient search for errors.
+Quality assurance should encompass no less than 30 percent of the total amount of work hours allocated for the project, as the future of the project depends on the correct implementation at this stage.
+Furthermore, the work is carried out most effectively when the tasks of coding and quality assurance are carried out by separate teams, which allows for more objective and efficient search for errors.

 The last stage of software development process is deployment.
 This often goes hand-in-hand with continued bug fixing.
-Oftentimes, going live happens in three stages:
+Often, going live happens in three stages: